landrok/activitypub/docs/index.md

 $note = new Note();
 ```

-Same way with Type factory:
+Same way with the Type factory:

 ```php
 use ActivityPub\Type;